t-doan/javascript-prep-0923-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+  Objects can hold strings, numbers, booleans.

 - Describe the syntax (structure) of object-literals in JavaScript.
+  Name is separated from the value with a colon.The name-value pairs are divided with a comma.

 ## Notes